Lightsaber: Merchandise

-Since the release of the first film, replicas of lightsabers have been a popular piece of Star Wars merchandise, ranging from inexpensive plastic toys to the "Force FX" series from Master Replicas, deluxe replicas which use LED-lighted tubes and sound effects to create a close audio-visual representation of what is seen on screen.
+Over the years, advancements in technology have allowed for the creation of increasingly immersive and realistic lightsaber replicas.

 Disney Parks

 Disneyland in California sells lightsaber-themed churros outside its Star Tours attraction.

-Disneyland and Disney World (Hollywood Studios) also sell legacy lightsabers which are replicas of the lightsabers seen used by the Jedi and Sith in the movies such as Darth Vader, Obi-Wan Kenobi, Rey Skywalker, Count Dooku, and Kylo Ren.
+Disneyland and Disney World (Hollywood Studios) also sell legacy lightsabers which are replicas of the lightsabers seen used by the Jedi, Sith, and other warriors in the movies and television shows such as Darth Vader, Obi-Wan Kenobi, Rey Skywalker, Count Dooku, and Kylo Ren.

 Disneyland and Hollywood Studios also offer Savi's Workshop, a place where guests can build their own lightsaber and choose their own kyber crystal, thereby changing the blade color of their own unique lightsaber.

 Besides Savi's Workshop, there is another custom lightsaber experience.
 The Star Trader at Disneyland offers guests a chance to build their own lightsabers, without first paying 200 dollars for the experience.

 Attractions

 The Jedi Training: Trials of the Temple is a live show where children are selected to learn the teachings of the Jedi Knights, the Force, and the basics of Lightsaber combat to become Padawan learners.
 The show is present at the Rebels stage next to Star Tours – The Adventures Continue attraction at Disney's Hollywood Studios and at the Tomorrowland Terrace at Disneyland.

 Additionally, Star Wars: Galactic Starcruiser has incorporated lightsaber training for each guest aboard the spacecraft during their stay.
-The training is led by the Saja cast members and teaches the fourth form of lightsaber combat, Ataru to the guests.
+The training is led by the Saja cast members and teaches the fourth form of lightsaber combat, Ataru, to the guests.
 Both lightsabers and shields are used during training since the guests learn to use Ataru to deflect incoming projectiles.
 There is no lightsaber-to-lightsaber combat in this attraction and guests must be at least seven years old to participate.

 Similar weapons

-The virtual reality rhythm game Beat Saber involves the player using two lightsabers in order to slash a series of oncoming squares.
+The virtual reality rhythm game Beat Saber involves the player using two lightsabers in order to slash a series of oncoming cubes.

+In Kamen Rider Black RX, the main character, Rider RX also known as Kotaro Minami, uses his lightsaber-ish weapon "Revolcane" to fight the Crisis Empire, a terrorist organization.

+In Saban's Masked Rider, the main character, known as Dex Stewart, uses his lightsaber-ish weapon "Electro Saber" to fight Masked Rider's foes.

+In Andor, Luthen Rael's Fondor haulcraft is equipped with two beam emitters that deployed stable and sustained laser bolts not unlike those on a lightsaber.
+These beam weapons were highly effective at slicing enemy starfighters at close range, but they took a relatively long time to charge.